-The coronavirus pandemic has a lot of people wondering what will happen next.
-We can only use our previous economic experiences to understand what this situation would mean for property owners and real estate investors.
-Here’s what real estate investors in Southwest Michigan should expect during the coronavirus pandemic.
+The coronavirus pandemic has left many people pondering what the future holds.
+To anticipate the implications for property owners and real estate investors, we can look to our prior economic experiences.
+Here’s what investors in Southwest Michigan should anticipate during the coronavirus pandemic.

 Shift in Demand

-Homeowners may be losing income and might not be able to afford their mortgage payment.
-There may be a surge in distressed properties, which means real estate investors can pick up properties for less than market value.
-They will have more negotiating room when it comes to traditional real estate purchases.
-Housing prices in general will not be increasing, and there will be a lack of demand for new construction homes since pre-existing homes will be readily available.
+Homeowners may be experiencing income losses that impede their ability to pay their mortgage.
+This situation may result in an increase in distressed properties, allowing real estate investors to obtain properties for less than their market value.
+Investors will have more bargaining power in traditional real estate purchases.
+The housing market, in general, will likely experience stagnant price growth, and there will be less demand for new construction homes as existing properties will be readily available.

-Real estate investors that own short term rentals or vacation property rentals should expect to have extremely low occupancy rates while the coronavirus pandemic is going on.
-Most people will not be vacationing or visiting relatives while safer at home orders are in effect across the nation.
-In addition to the homeowners, vacationers may have lost the income needed to go on these trips.
-You may need to lower your rates temporarily to attract short term renters.
-Even if you don’t charge full rent, you will be able to cover at least some of your expenses.
+Real estate investors who own short-term or vacation property rentals should anticipate significantly reduced occupancy rates during the coronavirus pandemic.
+With safe-at-home orders in effect across the nation, most individuals will not be vacationing or visiting relatives.
+Furthermore, vacationers may have lost the necessary income to embark on such trips.
+To attract short-term renters, you may need to lower your rates temporarily.
+Even if you don’t charge the full rental amount, you can still cover some of your expenses.

 Eviction and Foreclosure Suspensions